bxparks/AUnit/README.md

   called properly by the finite state machine

 Perhaps the best way to see AUnit in action through real life examples.
-I currently have 2 Arduino project using AUnit extensively:
+I currently have 2 Arduino project using AUnit extensively (look under the `tests/` directory in each project).

 * [AceButton](https://github.com/bxparks/AceButton)
+    * Originally created using ArduinoUnit 2.2, and I have kept those tests backwards compatible.
+They do not use the new features of AUnit.
 * [AceSegment](https://github.com/bxparks/AceSegment)

-Look under the `tests` directory in each project.

-The tests for AceButton were originally created using ArduinoUnit 2.2, and I have kept those tests backwards compatible.
-They do not use the new features of AUnit.

-The tests for AceSegment demonstrate the full power of AUnit better.
+    * Demonstrates the full power of AUnit better.

 ## Usage